top of page

 In the very early stages of periodontal diseases, it is possible to control the situation simply with a very careful level of oral hygiene, supported by professional hygiene sessions.
 Within certain limits, it is even possible to maintain stable pockets of discrete depth with only repeated professional hygiene, provided that the patient is perfectly trained in maintenance and follows a strict hygiene protocol.

-b) GUIDED TISSUE REGENERATION (gtr)
+b) GUIDED TISSUE REGENERATION (GTR)

 c) RESECTIVE SURGERY